fenok/articles/typesafe-routes/react-router-typesafe-routes.en.md

 );
 ```

 The `param` helper defines a set of transformers that transform values on building and parsing.
+The built-in transformers are: `param.string`, `param.number`, `param.boolean`, `param.null`, `param.date`, `param.oneOf()`, `param.arrayOf()`.

-The `.optional` modifier means that the value can be `undefined`, and an unsuccessful parsing will use it as a fallback.
-It's also possible to specify the fallback, which should be particularly useful for query params.
+The `.optional` modifier means that the value can be `undefined`.
+An unsuccessful parsing of an `.optional` parameter will also result in `undefined`.
+It's possible to specify the fallback value that will be returned instead of `undefined`, which should be particularly useful for query params.

 Note that query params have to be `.optional` because of their nature.
-React-router doesn't consider query on route matching, and the app shouldn't break on manual URL changes.
+React-router doesn't consider the query part on route matching, and the app shouldn't break on manual URL changes.

 The transformers are very permissive.
-It's possible to store arrays in a query and even in a path, and it's possible to write custom transformers.
+It's possible to (natively!) store arrays in a query and even in a path, and it's possible to write custom transformers for storing any serializable data.

 ### Route usage